 All teams play in this group and will be divided into four groups or different into four Leagues, depending on their capacity.
 There they will try to get the ticket to the playoffs, where they will claim a ticket to the EURO, on the other hand to get promoted or avoid relegation to a lower capacity group, from where they will start in the next Nations League.

 Imagine the capacity groups like the Champions League.
 The difference is that here, in the Nations League, ONLY teams play from the same capacity group, while in the Champions League each team from each group is drawn with teams from the other.

-The institution is represented by the 55 European teams that have been present in the EURO qualifiers to date.
-These will be distributed to the Leagues, depending on their position in the UEFA standings, as it was formed shortly after the end of the 2018 World Cup qualifiers, that is until the 11 October 2017.
-The results of the play-offs are not taken into account, that is, not even the games of Greece with Croatia.
+The institution participates in the 55 European teams that existed until today in the EURO qualifiers.
+These will be distributed in the Leagues, depending on their place in the UEFA rankings, as it was formed immediately after the end of the qualifiers for the 2018 World Cup, ie until October 11, 2017.
+The results of the play-offs are not taken into account, that is, neither the games of Greece with Croatia.